torproject/tor/doc/HACKING/CodingStandards.md

 in changes to make a draft changelog, and clear the directory.
 We'll then edit the draft changelog into a nice readable format.

+To make sure that stuff is in the right format, we use scripts/maint/lintChanges.py to check the changes files for (superficial) validity.
+You can run this script on your own changes files!

 What needs a changes file?

    * A not-exhaustive list: Anything that might change user-visible